+Hours of Work – UW withdrew its proposal stating that the Employer would be able to adjust an overtime-eligible employee’s daily start and/or end time by two hours.
 UW maintained its proposal to eliminate the current process that allows employees assigned to excepted work period positions that do not normally qualify for overtime pay to request overtime if they have been directed to work an excessive amount of hours for an extend period of time, as approved by the Director of HR Operations.

 Wages – UW proposed to increase wages across-the-board by 1% on July 1, 2019 and 1% on July 1, 2020.

 Market Based Salary Adjustments – UW proposed a one pay range (approximately 2.5%) market based salary adjustment for the multimedia technician benchmark cluster in accordance with the University’s pay philosophy.